 6. Don’t Skip the Sunscreen

-Just because the sun hasn’t been out for days doesn’t mean you should forgo using sunscreen.
+Just because the sun hasn’t been out for days doesn’t mean you should forgo the sunscreen.
 The sun’s UV rays still sneak through on cloudy days and can do some serious damage.

 Additionally, if you live in a climate where snow is common, sunscreen is an absolute winter skincare essential.
 Bright white snow reflects the sun’s rays, making you even more susceptible to sun exposure.

-While we typically think to grab a tube of sunscreen only in the summer, it’s a must for winter as well.
+While we typically think of grabbing a tube of sunscreen in the summer, it’s a must for winter as well.
 Before stepping outside, cover all exposed parts of your body with a broad-spectrum sunscreen with an SPF of 15 or above.